puppeteer/puppeteer/docs/browsers-api/browsers.browserplatform.md

 # BrowserPlatform enum

-Platform names used to identify a OS platform x architecture combination in the way that is relevant for the browser download.

-#### Signature:
+### Signature:

 ```typescript
 export declare enum BrowserPlatform
 ```

+Platform names used to identify a OS platform x architecture combination in the way that is relevant for the browser download.

 ## Enumeration Members